tbdbatista/password-tools/README.md

 # password-tools
-Module of a password tools to be used in other apps
+Module of password utils.

+Contains several features that can be apllied in other projects.
+## regex
+## customized textField
+## textField delegate handling